 Google uses the GTIN to pull from the supplier’s catalog and place your ad into an auction with the other resellers of the same product.
 The ads default to the attributes of the supplier’s catalog and will override optimizations made in the feed.

-These specific ads are triggered for high funnel specific searches and only show one PLA.
+These specific ads are triggered for high funnel specific searches and only show one Product Listing Ad.
 It’s like you have won the Jackpot!
 Once a user clicks on the ad, it takes him to a landing page with all the variations of that one product only for your online store.

 GTINs also get you placement with searches like “Best” and “Top”.
 These kinds of searches also reference customer reviews to determine the position of your ad.
 The better the reviews, the higher your chances are to show first position (note: Google uses third-party review companies i.e.: Trustpilot, Yotpo, Verified Reviews etc.).